hello-robot/stretch_tutorials/example_5.md

 import sys
 from sensor_msgs.msg import JointState
 ```
 You need to import rospy if you are writing a ROS Node.
-Import sensor_msgs.msg so that we can subscribe to JointState messages.
+Import `sensor_msgs.msg` so that we can subscribe to `JointState` messages.

 ```python
 self.sub = rospy.Subscriber('joint_states', JointState, self.callback)
 ```
 Set up a subscriber.
-We're going to subscribe to the topic "joint_states", looking for JointState messages.
+We're going to subscribe to the topic "*joint_states*", looking for `JointState` messages.
 When a message comes in, ROS is going to pass it to the function "callback" automatically

 ```python
 def callback(self, msg):